Nabin-09/pb1_Ehackathon/README.md

 ## 🎯 Key Objectives
 ### 🔹 Improved UI/UX
-- Enhanced the overall design for better user experience.
+- Enhanced the overall design for better user experience..
 - Implemented a **modern UI** with intuitive navigation.
 - **Fully Responsive**: The dashboard adapts seamlessly to different screen sizes and devices.